ryanrcheng/ChengGroupUKY/content/project/Genome-mechanics/index.md

 ---
 title: Genome mechanics
-summary: We are currently exploring how mechanical stress modulates the structural ensembles and dynamics of the genome.
+summary: We are investigating how mechanical deformations modulate the structures and dynamics of the human genome.
 tags:
   - Genome mechano-biology
 #date: '2016-04-27T00:00:00Z'